tonethar/IGME-330-Fall-2021/weekly/week-05A-notes.md

 # Week 5A - Finish up (mostly) Web Components

 ## I. Review
-- 4B Breakout Activity - Counters of Awesomeness (Instructions in myCourses)
+- 4B Breakout Activity - Counters of Awesomeness (We did this last time, the instructions are in myCourses)
 - Project 1

 <hr>